mwd1993/QuykHtml/README.md

 # Instantiate class
 q = qhtml()

-# Easily 'import' bootStrap utilities
+# Easily 'import' bootstrap utilities
-q.bootStrap.use(True)
+q.bootstrap.use(True)

 # Append a script, can even be read from a file
 q.scripts.append(